Optimal transfer of entanglement in oscillator chains in non-Markovian open systems: Optimal Transfer of Entangled States in Oscillator Chains: Closed-System Setup

 where $\lambda_i$ are the symplectic eigenvalues (accounting for the 2-fold degeneracy) of the partial-transpose CM $\gamma^{T_B} = P \gamma P$, $P=\mathrm{diag}(1,1,1,-1)$~\cite{Simon2000a,Plenio2004a}.
-While the analytical derivative of the continuous variable fidelity Eq.~\eqref{eq_cv_fid} or negativity Eq.~\ref{eq_negdef} is a hard task, it may be easily obtained numerically without approximation using an automatic differentiation technique~\cite{Goerz2022a,zygote_jl,Innes2019a}.
+While obtaining the analytical derivative of the continuous-variable fidelity Equation~\eqref{eq_cv_fid} or negativity Equation~(\ref{eq_negdef}) is a hard task, it may be easily obtained numerically without approximation using an automatic differentiation technique~\cite{Goerz2022a,zygote_jl,Innes2019a}.

-Taking \(\omega_0 =1\), \(g_0 = 0.4\), a total runtime \(T=15\), and squeezed parameter \(r = 1.2\), we can now carry out the optimization for the linear chain.
-The initial guess fields are just set to a constant \(c_i = 0\).
-We show the controls \(c_i\) under the target optimization functional \(J_2\) as functions of time in Fig.~\ref{fig_lch_fnc} (a), We show that these functions are well-behaved, that is, they neither grow unbounded nor exhibit rapid oscillations.
+Taking \(\omega_0 =1\), \(g_0 = 0.4\), a~total runtime \(T=15\), and~squeezed parameter \(r = 1.2\), we can now carry out the optimization for the linear chain.
+The~initial guess fields are just set to a constant \(c_i = 0\).
+We show the controls \(c_i\) under the target optimization functional \(J_2\) as functions of time in Figure~\ref{fig_lch_fnc}a.
+We show that these functions are well-behaved; that is, they neither grow unbounded nor exhibit rapid oscillations.
 These properties form the basis for potential experimental realizations.
-The first 10 discrete Fourier transform frequencies on a grid-size of \(2000\) is plotted in panel (b), where we can see the two optimization functionals lead to slightly different control fields, with similar dynamics of the fidelity and negativity shown in panel (c).
-We show the residuals \(F_r, N_r\) in panel (d), and we can see that targeting both fidelity and negativity (green lines) would lead to a smaller residuals, illustrating that the entangled state transfer has been achieved at high fidelity while also ensuring the target negativity value has also been reached.
+The first 10 discrete Fourier transform frequencies on a grid size of \(2000\) are plotted in {Figure}~\ref{fig_lch_fnc}b, where we can see that the two optimization functionals lead to slightly different control fields, with~similar dynamics of the fidelity and negativity shown in {Figure}~\ref{fig_lch_fnc}c.
+We show the residuals \(F_r, N_r\) in {Figure}~\ref{fig_lch_fnc}d, and~we can see that targeting both fidelity and negativity (green lines) leads to smaller residuals, illustrating that the entangled state transfer has been achieved at high fidelity while also ensuring the target negativity value has also been~reached. { {} {targeting both fidelity and negativity ($+$markers).
+Panel (\textbf{c}): Fidelity and negativity dynamics under the two controls, where negativity is normalized with respect to the target value.
+Panel (\textbf{d}): Logarithmic (base 10) of the residuals of the target function as a function of Krotov control iterations.
+Panels (\textbf{c},\textbf{d}) share the same legends. }} Next, we consider an X-shaped chain with length \(N=7\), with \(\eta_i\) set to position--position neighboring couplings, where the Hamiltonian is given by